 All students are expected to maintain a cumulative GPA and a term GPA of at least 2.0 to remain in good academic standing.
-If either GPA falls below a 2.0, the student will be placed on one of the following academic statuses.
-Individual schools may have higher academic standards that are program specific, for example: nursing students must maintain a 2.5 cumulative GPA per semester.
+Student must earn 67% of credits attempted cumulatively.
+If either GPA falls below a 2.0, or does not earn 67% of the credits attempted, the student will be placed on one of the following academic statuses.
+Individual schools may have higher academic standards that are program specific, for example: nursing students must maintain a 2.5 cumulative GPA per term.